Skip to main content

 helpers.withPgClient()

-withPgClient gets a pgClient from the pool, calls await callback(pgClient), and finally releases the client and returns the result of callback.
+withPgClient gets a pgClient from the pool that Graphile Worker uses.
+It calls await callback(pgClient), and finally releases the client and returns the result of callback.
 This workflow can make testing your tasks easier.

 Example: